Trent Preszler

 Biography

-After growing up on a cattle ranch on the Standing Rock Sioux Reservation in South Dakota, Preszler’s first job out of college was a White House internship for President Bill Clinton.
-His memoir, LITTLE AND OFTEN, hit #1 on the Amazon Books best sellers list and was A Best Book of 2021 in USA Today.
-A documentary about Preszler’s life won the 2017 New York Emmy Award for Best Lifestyle Feature.
+Having grown up on a cattle ranch on the Standing Rock Sioux Reservation in South Dakota, Preszler secured his first job after college: a White House internship for President Bill Clinton.
+He also holds the world record for building the most expensive wooden canoe ever sold ($100,000).
+A documentary film about Preszler's life won an Emmy Award in 2017.

 Recent Courses